Drew Pavlou: Court case against the University of Queensland

-On 11 June 2020, Pavlou launched a case against the University of Queensland, Chancellor Varghese, and former Vice-Chancellor Høj, seeking damages of A$3.5 million for an alleged breach of contract and defamation.
+On 11 June 2020, Pavlou launched a case against UQ, Chancellor Varghese, and former Vice-Chancellor Høj, seeking damages of A$3.5 million for an alleged breach of contract and defamation.
 The case was lodged with the Supreme Court of Queensland.
 In a response to an ABC News inquiry, a UQ spokesperson said, "when we receive a formal notice of claim we will consider it and respond through the appropriate channels."

-Pavlou announced the case on Twitter, saying he was "seeking damages for breach of contract, negligence, defamation, deceit and conspiracy" and that the case was "not about money".
+Later protest activity

-Expulsion from 2022 Wimbledon men's singles final
+2022 Wimbledon Peng Shuai Protest

 On 10 July 2022, Pavlou was thrown out of the 2022 Wimbledon men's singles final for interrupting the match to shout "where is Peng Shuai" in reference to the Chinese tennis player who disappeared after accusing retired Vice Premier of China Zhang Gaoli of sexual assault.
 Pavlou claimed that security staff pushed him over a row of seats and down a flight of stairs where he hit his head on a wall while twisting his arms behind his back.
-Wimbledon officials however denied Pavlou's claims that excessive force had been used against him.
+Wimbledon officials denied Pavlou's claims that excessive force had been used against him.
+An All England Club spokesman stated, "a spectator was removed from Centre Court after disrupting play by shouting, running down the stairs and causing a nuisance to their fellow spectators.
+The individual was removed by security colleagues and escorted off the grounds"; while Pavlou stated, "I'm sorry that I disrupted the match for 30 seconds, I tried to pick a break in between games to silently hold up my WhereIsPengShuai sign but security immediately crash tackled me which is why I shouted out so people would hear Peng Shuai's name on the broadcast."

-Arrest in London
+Protest in London

-On 22 July, Pavlou was arrested by the Metropolitan Police outside the Chinese Embassy in London, while protesting alleged human rights violations perpetrated by the Chinese state, by displaying the flags of Tibet, Taiwan, and Uyghurs.
-He was allegedly detained for 23 hours in incommunicado without access to lawyers, for an alleged bomb threat; an allegation he denied.
+On 22 July 2022, Pavlou was arrested by the Metropolitan Police outside the Chinese Embassy in London, while protesting alleged human rights violations perpetrated by the Chinese state, by displaying the flags of Tibet, Taiwan, and East Turkestan.

+Pavlou said that he was detained for 23 hours incommunicado without access to lawyers, for an alleged bomb threat.
+He claimed that during his detainment, he had been treated poorly and had been handcuffed in a stress position; he added that he was forced to sign a document, giving up his right to legal representation and that he was forced to do an interview at 4 a.m.
+The Australian Department of Foreign Affairs and Trade said that they "will raise Mr. Pavlou's claim that he was denied consular access before being released with UK authorities."
+Alan Crockford, spokesman for the Metropolitan Police denied allegations of poor treatment during Pavlou's detainment, and asserted that the department abides to "strict codes of practice under the Police and Criminal Evidence Act" for detainees.
 Some human rights activists and politicians, also claimed of receiving emails from accounts that were pretending to be Pavlou.
 Pavlou claimed he was subjected to an "orchestrated campaign".

-Although the Metropolitan Police refused to confirm his arrest, the Australian Department of Foreign Affairs and Trade confirmed that they "will raise Mr Pavlou's claim that he was denied consular access before being released with UK authorities."
-Pavlou says that during his detainment, he had been treated poorly and that the police had told him that he was not allowed to speak to a lawyer during their investigation.
-Alan Crockford, spokesman for the Metropolitan Police denied allegations of poor treatment during his detainment, and asserted that the department abides to "strict codes of practice under the Police and Criminal Evidence Act" for detainees.
-British journalist and Liberal Democrat candidate Edward Lucas filed a corruption complaint with Metropolitan Police regarding Pavlou's alleged mistreatment and an investigation is underway.